tsackton/taelgarverse/docs/people/pcs/dunmar-fellowship/guests/shoal.md

     Born DR 1652 (97 years old)
     { .bio }

-    Based in [Quanyi](<../../../../gazetteer/eastern-green-sea/quanyi.md>), ~Eastern Islands~
+    Based in [Quanyi](<../../../../gazetteer/eastern-green-sea/quanyi.md>), the ~Eastern Islands~, the [Green Sea](<../../../../gazetteer/green-sea.md>)
 </div>

 Young sea elf warrior, from the [Quanyi](<../../../../gazetteer/eastern-green-sea/quanyi.md>), to the south.
 Adventuring to win renown and the attention of a lady.
-After [helping kill the aboleth and rescue Arryn](<../../../../campaigns/dunmari-frontier/session-notes/session-57-58-dufr.md>), returned south.
+After [helping kill the aboleth and rescue Arryn](<../../../../campaigns/dunmari-frontier/session-notes/session-60-dufr.md>), returned south.